sijnstra/agon-docs/docs/programming.md

 ### Forth

-Some Agon users might reminis on the days long gone of owning (or wishing they owned) a Jupiter Ace, with its Forth programming language.
+Some Agon users might reminisce on the days long gone of owning (or wishing they owned) a Jupiter Ace, with its more obscure _Forth_ programming language.

-Agon Forth runs on the Agon itself and provides a great way to learn the language.
+`Agon Forth` runs on the Agon itself and provides a great way to learn the language.